David Hirschfelder

-David Hirschfelder (born 18 November 1960, Ballarat, Victoria) is an Australian musician, film score composer and performer.
+David Hirschfelder (born 18 November 1960) is an Australian musician, film score composer and performer.
 As a musician he has been a member of Little River Band and John Farnham Band.
 He has composed film scores for many films, including Strictly Ballroom, Australia, The Railway Man, The Water Diviner and The Dressmaker.
 He was nominated for Academy Awards for his scores for Shine and Elizabeth.